 Find the best Hola VPN alternative from our rankings

 Thankfully, there’s absolutely no need to rely on a poor-quality VPN for your digital security.
 In today’s market, VPN users are spoiled for choice, and many of the best Hola VPN alternative providers are hardly more expensive than the service’s PLUS package.
 Here are some of our suggestions:

-The main competitor to ExpressVPN (in our opinion), NordVPN, has a larger network of servers (5,700+ compared to 3,000+) and also offers various additional security features, such as Double VPN.
+The main competitor to ExpressVPN, NordVPN, has a larger network of servers (5,700+ compared to 3,000+) and also offers various additional security features, such as Double VPN.
 But in general, there’s not much of a difference between these two, except for the cheaper NordVPN long-term plans.
 For the record, ExpressVPN is based in the British Virgin Islands, while NordVPN is located in Panama – and both should be outside the surveillance net of major powers.
+Read NordVPN review

 Now, let’s move onto budget alternatives.
 After all, the key selling point with Hola for most people is its free package.
-On the surface, Hola offers a form of VPN protection at zero cost, but as we know, that’s an illusion.
 For much stronger free protection, give Tunnelbear a try.
 The free Tunnelbear package limits users to 500MB of data per month, but it has truly global reach and is very easy to use.
 Moreover, with 256-bit encryption, it’s light years ahead of Hola when it comes to security.
+Read TunnelBear VPN review.

 Why you should think twice about using free VPNs

 ProtonVPN, Windscribe, and Tunnelbear are respected free VPNs, and they are much more reliable than Hola.
 However, it’s important to know the difference between free and paid-for VPN services.